alexbt/sample-spring-boot-zookeeper-embedded/README.md

 It's as simple as this: ```new EmbeddedZooKeeper(2181).start()``` without having to install anything.

 However, since I'm using ```@EnableDiscoveryClient```, the client registration happens as soon as Spring starts up.
-For this reason, I added a an ApplicationListener to launch Zookeeper before any client tries to register:
+For this reason, I added an ApplicationListener to launch Zookeeper before any client tries to register:
 ```
 public class EmbeddedZookeeperLauncher implements ApplicationListener<ApplicationStartedEvent>{
 	@Override